-Meet the teen who swam 28 miles around Manhattan for charity
+Teen swims 28 miles around Manhattan for charity

 "Well, I just swam and I kept swimming...and I've been training for it for the last year," Angel told "Fox & Friends First" Monday on how she completed the swim under 20 bridges around Manhattan.

-Angel swims for Children International, a non-profit that helps lifts children out of poverty around the world.
-She has raised over $55,000 so far but hopes to raise $1 million for a scholarship fund to support 5,000 teens who want to further their education in high school, college, or technical school.
+Angel swims for Children International, a non-profit that helps lift children out of poverty around the world.
+She has raised more than $55,000 so far, but hopes to raise $1 million for a scholarship fund to support 5,000 teens who want to further their education in high school, college or technical school.

 "They help nine countries around the world and they also help kids in the United States," Angel added.
-"They first focus on the child's health, then their education, their empowerment, and then lastly, their employment."
+"They first focus on the child's health, then their education, their empowerment and then, lastly, their employment."

 But the teen role model's swim this weekend wasn't the first time she broke a record.